abolfazlz15/aysnc_todo/README.md

-# simple TODO app with FastAPI and SQlachemy
+# simple async TODO app with FastAPI and SQlachemy